andreasoprani/audible-news-bot/README.md

 - `DAYS_INTERVAL`: if this is set, the bot will be run every `DAYS_INTERVAL` days.

 If none of these are set, the bot will be run every hour.

+### Rust version

+This is the latest version of the bot, it has been adapted to run on AWS Lambda (built and deployed through `cargo lambda`) using S3 for storing the persistent data.

+All the environment variables needed to run it are specified in the `bot.env` file.

 ## Data